-Finding the right mortgage to finance your home is one of the most important decisions you’ll have to make when buying a house.
-For those unable to commit to the standard 20% down payment, there are two notable mortgages available through Fannie Mae or Freddie Mac that make lower down payments possible: HomeReady and Home Possible.
+KEVIN GRAHAMFinding the right mortgage to finance your home is one of the most important decisions you’ll have to make when buying a house.
+For those unable to commit to the standard 20% down payment, there are two notable mortgages available through government-sponsored enterprises Fannie Mae and Freddie Mac that make lower down payments possible: HomeReady and Home Possible®.

-We’ll walk you through the benefits of these two loan options, explore the requirements and explain all the steps you’ll need to be able to apply for these types of mortgages.
+In this article, we’ll walk you through the benefits of a HomeReady loan, explore the requirements and explain all the steps you’ll need to complete to apply for this type of mortgage.

-A HomeReady mortgage is a loan program that helps home buyers save on the cost of purchasing a new house.
-This program offers adjustable underwriting guidelines with some flexibility around the loan terms depnding on your situation.
+A Fannie Mae HomeReady mortgage is a loan program that helps home buyers save on the cost of buying a house.
+This program offers adjustable underwriting guidelines with some flexibility around the loan terms depending on your situation.
 Some flexibility it permits is for borrowers to only need a 3% – 5% down payment or pay less on their closing costs.

-Fannie Mae created HomeReady to provide an alternative to an FHA loan.
+Fannie Mae created HomeReady to provide an alternative to a Federal Housing Administration (FHA) loan.
 You should know that it’s similar to Freddie Mac's Home Possible program, but the two aren't the same.

 HomeReady Vs. Home Possible

-While there are a few subtle differences between the two, HomeReady and Home Possible are great mortgage options geared toward lower-income, lower-credit score borrowers looking to build wealth through homeownership.
+HomeReady and Home Possible are both great mortgage options geared toward lower-income, lower-credit score borrowers looking to build wealth through homeownership.
+Let’s briefly discuss the main differences between the two loan programs through Fannie Mae and Freddie Mac.

 HomeReady mortgages are home loans financed through the Federal National Mortgage Association (Fannie Mae).
 A HomeReady loan helps borrowers with low to moderate income buy or refinance a home by reducing the standard down payment and mortgage insurance requirements.

-A lower down payment also means purchasing a home is possible without saving for a large down payment.
+- You can apply with a low credit score.
 You may be able to use alternative credit history, including rent and utility payments, to help you qualify.
 This is ideal if you don’t have the best credit score and need to work to build it.

-These mortgage products have several perks designed to assist low-income buyers.
-For instance, you can accept gifts from friends and family toward your down payment – an option that could take more steps with other conventional mortgages.
+- You can accept gifts for your down payment.
+HomeReady loans allow you to accept gifts toward your down payment – an option that could take more steps with other conventional mortgages.

 Who Qualifies For A HomeReady Loan?

-You’ll need to meet certain criteria to qualify for either of these programs.
+You’ll need to meet certain criteria to qualify for this program.
 Here are the three major requirements:

 - You’ll need a qualifying credit score.
-Your income can be low, but you’ll still need to meet a minimum credit score requirement.
 HomeReady loans require a minimum score of 620.
-Other conventional mortgages have higher credit score requirements, so the reduced score minimum helps secure the financing you need, even if your credit isn’t perfect.
-You may have the option to use alternative credit history to be considered to help meet this qualification.
-Alternative credit history includes factors like payments on rent and utilities.
-Check with your lender for more information.
+Other mortgages have higher credit score requirements, so the reduced score minimum helps secure the financing you need, even if your credit isn’t perfect.

 - You must not own any additional residences in the country.
 You don’t have to be a first-time home buyer to qualify, but you can’t currently own a home with this mortgage type.

 - You must attend homeownership education courses.
 Homeownership courses will help prepare you for the financial challenge of owning a home.
-These courses require participation in 4 – 6 hours of approved courses to help arm you with the education you’ll need as a homeowner.
+These courses require participation in various approved courses to help arm you with the education you’ll need as a homeowner.

 Not everyone who meets the above requirements can qualify for a HomeReady loan.
 There are also some income eligibility criteria you’ll have to meet to get approved for this mortgage.